 Ayurvedic experts have long regarded honey as useful in maintaining the health of the stomach.
 It tones up the stomach, helps in proper digestion and prevents stomach diseases.
 It also decreases the overproduction of hydrochloric acid, thereby preventing symptoms like nausea, vomiting and heartburn.

 According to the texts of ayurveda, when putrified fecal matter and undigested foods are present in the alimentary canal, honey acts as a laxative and emetic and clears the digestive canal of the waste matter.

-The texs also state that honey is especially useful in providing energy and heat to the body in old age.
+The texts also state that honey is useful especially in providing energy and heat to the body in old age.
 It dries up the phlegm and clears the system of mucus, to which a person generally falls victim in old age.
-One or two teaspoonfuls of honey in a cupful of boiled water that has been cooled to lukewarm is a refreshing and strengthening drink.
+One or two ful teaspoon of honey in a cupful of boiled water that has been cooled to lukewarm is a refreshing and strengthening drink.